CharlesOIpperciel/FindThePair/README.md

 - Winning condition check to alert the player when all pairs have been matched.
 - Responsive design for various screen sizes.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript

-## Credits

-- Animal icons provided by Unicode.
-- Shuffle algorithm inspired by the Fisher-Yates shuffle.